smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 The LSAM Message Management server program supports replacement of LSAM Dynamic Variables.
 Therefore, any or all of the IBM-format command that is registered in the OpCon job master record for message management could be an LSAM Dynamic Variable token.
 Consider the following example:

-:::tip EXAMPLE
+:::note EXAMPLE
 ```
 $CONSOLE:DISPLAY,QCMD:{DYNVAR1}
 ```
 :::
 In the example above, after the required special character sequence QCMD: there appears only the LSAM Dynamic Variable name (surrounded by the required special characters that are registered in the LSAM environment to denote a Dynamic Variable token; some environments may use different characters to mark the start and end of a Dynamic Variable token).
 The LSAM Message Manager retrieves the character string that appears after the QCMD: sequence, then it checks for and replaces the Dynamic Variable token with its current value.
 In this example, the token must be replaced by a complete IBM-format command string in order for the event response to occur.

-### Message Data Capture and Captured Data Response Rules
+## Message Data Capture and Response Rules

-This section explains how to configure Message Data Capture, with optional Captured Data Response Rules.
-It also explains how message data capture and response rules work.
+This section explains how to configure Message Data Capture.
+Agent features that can capture data are supported by a cental reference to the universal [Captured Data Response Rules](\events-utilities\captured-data-response-rules.md) documentation.

-There is a universal Captured Data Response Rule capability provided with the IBM i LSAM.
-This adaptable tool enables a flexible, programmable and virtually unlimited response capability that can be associated with the various LSAM tools that perform data capture.
-Operator Replay scripts can capture data displayed on IBM i green screen workstations.
-The SCANSPLF tool can capture data printed on reports coming from programs that ran under IBM i.
-Similarly, the Message Management facility can capture data from the primary and/or secondary (Help) text of messages.

 Message Data Capture can be used to enable tight integration between OpCon and third-party application software running under IBM i.
 Messages can be generated by any IBM i software and the IBM i LSAM Message Management Parameters can be configured to respond to those messages.
 When message data is captured, the captured data elements can be tested in order to control a variety of optional responses to any given message.
 The responses supported include any form of IBM i command or program call and also OpCon Event Commands.

+The universal Response Rule capability provided with the IBM i LSAM enables a flexible, programmable and virtually unlimited response capability that can be associated with the various LSAM tools that perform data capture.
+Operator Replay scripts can capture data displayed on IBM i green screen workstations.
+The SCANSPLF tool can capture data printed on reports coming from programs that ran under IBM i.
+Similarly, the Message Management facility can capture data from the primary and/or secondary (Help) text of messages.

-#### How to Configure Message Data Capture
+### How to Configure Message Data Capture

 1. In the command line, enter **SMAGPL/STRSMA** or **LSAMENU**.
 For more information on STRSMA and LSAMENU command parameters, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command).
 2. Enter **2** to choose the **Message management menu** in the LSAM Main Menu.